 Richard graduated from Hoover High School in Glendale, California.
-In his youth, Boone also attended the San Diego Army and Navy Academy in Carlsbad, California, near Oceanside.
-It was there that Boone was introduced to theater under the tutelage of Virginia Atkinson, who spawned theater interest in many who eventually found their way to Hollywood.
+Boone also attended the San Diego Army and Navy Academy in Carlsbad, California, near Oceanside in his youth.
+It was there that Boone was introduced to the theater under the tutelage of Virginia Atkinson, who spawned theater interest in many who eventually found their way to Hollywood.
 Robert Walker, another Academy graduate and member of the school’s theater club, Masque & Wig, became a close acquaintance of Boone's.

-He attended Stanford University in Palo Alto, California, where he was a member of Theta Xi Fraternity.
-For reasons that I could fin, he left prior to graduation.
-It was the Great Depression of the 1930s and he worked at several jobs.
-Folks back then took what there was so in addition to working as an oil rig laborer, he tried house painting, bartending, writing, and even boxing.
-In fact, at 6 foot one inch tall, he was built rugged and that was an advantage in the boxing ring.
+He attended Stanford University in Palo Alto, California, where he was a Theta Xi Fraternity member.
+For reasons that I could fin, he left before graduation.
+It was the Great Depression of the 1930s, and he worked at several jobs.
+Folks back then took what there was, so in addition to working as an oil rig laborer, he tried house painting, bartending, writing, and even boxing.
+In fact, at 6 foot one inch tall, he was built rugged, and that was an advantage in the boxing ring.

 "Richard Boone was bombed while serving on the USS Enterprise, torpedoed on the USS Intrepid, and attacked by kamikaze planes on the USS Hancock.
 'We began to think somebody was trying to kill us,' he says." - writer Richard Gehman, 1961

-After the World War II, he used the G.I.
+After World War II, he used the G.I.
 Bill to attend acting school at the prestigious Actor's Studio in New York.
-His classmates included such then unknowns as Marlon Brando, Karl Malden, Eva Marie Saint and Julie Harris.
+His classmates included such unknowns as Marlon Brando, Karl Malden, Eva Marie Saint, and Julie Harris.